kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(3\) Identifying an accountable manager.

 \(b\) The accountable manager specified in paragraph (a) of this section must be responsible within the applicant's or production approval holder's organization for, and have authority over, all production operations conducted under this part.
-The accountable manager must confirm that the procedures described in the quality manual required by §21.138 are in place and that the production approval holder satisfies the requirements of the applicable regulations of subchapter C, Aircraft.
+The accountable manager must confirm that the procedures described in the quality manual required by [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.138   Quality manual.|§21.138]] are in place and that the production approval holder satisfies the requirements of the applicable regulations of subchapter C, Aircraft.
 The accountable manager must serve as the primary contact with the FAA.

 \[Doc.
 No. FAA-2013-0933, Amdt.
 21-98, 80 FR 59031, Oct.
 1, 2015\]